Horizon Straddling ISCOs in Spherically Symmetric String Black Holes: Abstract

 \section{Abstract}

-We examine the geodesic motion of neutral test particles for equatorial timelike circular geodesics and null circular geodesics, both extremal and non-extremal case of charged blackholes in string theory.
-We show that at the extremal limit ($Q^{2}=2M^{2}e^{2\phi_{0}}$) for Gibbons-Maeda-Garfinkle-Horowitz-Strominger(GMGHS) blackholes, the radius of ISCO(Innermost Stable Circular Orbit)$(r_{ISCO})$, photon orbit$(r_{ph})$ and marginally bound circular orbit $(r_{mb})$ coincides with the event horizon$(r_{hor})$ i.e. $r_{ISCO}=r_{ph}=r_{mb}=r_{hor}=2M $.
-Since the proper radial distances on a constant time slice both in Schwarzschild and Painlev\'{e}-Gullstrand coordinates becomes zero, therefore these three orbits indeed coincident with the null geodesic generators of the event horizon.
+The causal geodesics in the equatorial plane of a static extremal charged black holes in heterotic string theory are examined with regard to their geodesic stability, and compared with similar geodesics in the non-extremal situation.
+Extremization of the effective potential for time-like and null circular geodesics implies that in the extremal limit, the radius of ISCO(Inner-most Stable Circular Orbit) $(r_{ISCO})$, circular photon orbit (CPO) $(r_{ph})$ and marginally bound circular orbit (MBCO) $(r_{mb})$ \emph{are coincident with the event horizon $(r_{hor})$ i.e. $r_{ISCO}=r_{ph}=r_{mb}=r_{hor}=2M$}.
+Since the proper radial distance on a constant time slice both in Schwarzschild and Painlev\'{e}-Gullstrand coordinates become zero, thus these three orbits indeed coincide with the \emph{null geodesic generators of the event horizon}.
+This strange behavior is quite different from the static, spherically symmetric extremal Reissner Nordstr{\o}m black hole.